-Dr Helen Owen was the winner of the Strictly Research Award during our 2017 Bone Cancer Conference
+Dr Helen Roberts (née Owen) was the winner of the Strictly Research Award during our 2017 Bone Cancer Conference

-Resistance to chemotherapy (referred to as chemoresistance) is a large obstacle in the effective treatment of osteosarcoma.
-Although chemotherapy has advanced significantly in previous years, there are still great improvements required in order for osteosarcoma patient survival to improve and many researchers believe this is only possible if we find ways to overcome chemotherapy resistance.
+Resistance to chemotherapy (chemoresistance) is a large obstacle in the effective treatment of osteosarcoma.
+Although chemotherapy has advanced significantly, many improvements are still required for osteosarcoma patients’ survival to improve and many researchers believe this is only possible if we can overcome chemotherapy resistance.